olympic-gym/olympic-gym.github.io/_posts/2020-11-30-Last-Human-Writeup.md

 ---

 #### Description
 This Stream is so weird, looking something hidden here!!
 Diffculity: Hard
-#### Reference
 #### Walkthrough
 Challange is a wave file with high pitched noise, After examining file with usual tools (binwalk, exiftool, strings,..etc) we found nothing so we should dig deeper.
 * Step 1: Analyze frames of wav file